 - The best explanation for the existence of libertarian freedom and the soul is [the biblical view of] God.

 Consider a quick defense of each premise: The first step of the syllogism is synonymous with “if naturalism is true, nature is all that exists.”
 That is pretty noncontroversial.
-Premise (2) is tantamount to “if all that exists is nature, then all that exists is causally determined via the forces of nature, the initial conditions of the big bang, and things external to human control.”
+Premise (2) is tantamount to “if all that exists is nature, then all that exists is causally determined via the forces of nature, the initial conditions of the big bang, and things outside of human control.”
 This is what “naturalism” by definition seems to imply, and it seems to be the view of the majority of academic naturalists in the world today.

-Premise (3) is equivalent with “if all things are causally determined, then all thoughts and beliefs are causally determined.”
-If our thoughts and beliefs are forced upon us, and we could not have chosen better thoughts and beliefs, then we are simply left assuming that our determined thoughts and beliefs (which are not up to us) are good and true.
+Think about it: if our thoughts and beliefs are forced upon us, and we could not have chosen better thoughts and beliefs, then we are simply left assuming that our determined thoughts and beliefs (which are not up to us) are good and true.
 Therefore, we could never rationally affirm that our belief — based upon “our thinking” — really is the inference to the best explanation – we can only assume.

 Here is the big problem for the naturalist: it logically follows that if naturalism is true, then one cannot possess reason-based knowledge.
 Knowledge is typically and minimally defined as “justified true belief.”
 One can happen to hold a belief that happens to be true, but, if there is no justification for that specific belief, that belief would not qualify as a reason-based knowledge claim.
 If one cannot freely infer the best explanation, then there is no justification that a given belief really is the best explanation.
 Without justification, reason-based knowledge goes down the drain.
 All one is left with is question-begging assumptions (a logical fallacy).